 Why Diamonds Need Special Care

 Diamonds are durable, but that doesn't mean we can bring them back to life with any old cleanser.
-Coatings and other materials used to enhance diamonds can sometimes be removed by harsh chemicals or vigorous scrubbing.
-Also, precious metals in diamond settings can be porous, soft and prone to damage, especially when exposed to harsh chemicals, exfoliants, or cleansers.
+Harsh chemicals or vigorous scrubbing can sometimes remove coatings and other materials used to enhance diamonds.
+Also, precious metals in diamond settings can be porous, soft, and prone to damage, especially when exposed to harsh chemicals, exfoliants, or cleansers.

 - Soak your diamond ring in a warm solution of mild liquid detergent and water.
 Ivory dishwashing liquid is a popular choice, but any other mild detergent is fine.

 - Use a soft brush if necessary to remove dirt.
 Soft is the key -- don't use a brush with bristles that are stiff enough to scratch the ring's metal setting.
 Pay special attention to the undercarriage of your ring.
 Underneath the diamond and between the prongs is where dirt and grime build up.
 If your diamond appears hazy or dull when it hadn't before, it is likely due to a thick layer of gunk in this general area.
 Purchase the softest toothbrush you can find and carefully work your cleaning solution underneath your stone.

 - Swish the ring around in the solution and let it sit for 2-3 minutes.

 - This next part seems obvious, but you'd be surprised how many times skipping this step leads to havoc and a call to the plumber.
 Close the drain first, or put the ring in a strainer to keep it safe.
 Then rinse the diamond ring thoroughly in warm water

 - Blot the ring dry with a lint-free cloth.